🌅 Building Semantic Search for 100k+ Creative Assets

 - • Exponential backoff and retry logic

-- • PNG conversion pipeline for PSDs
+- • Dedicated PNG conversion pipeline

 - • Metadata mapping for HubSpot integration

-- • Progress tracking to support multi hour runs
+- • Progress tracking for multi-hour runs

-5. Vector Database Strategy
+Vector Database Strategy

 Pinecone provided fast similarity search with minimal operational overhead.